BrightID/BrightID/README.md

 ## API for Businesses

-[We offer an API to third-party apps](https://github.com/BrightID/BrightID-Service) to connect to the BrightID mobile app and verify users as unique.
+[We offer an API to third-parties](https://github.com/BrightID/BrightID-Service) to connect to the BrightID mobile app and verify users as unique.

 ## Contribute